 We boarded the plane a few hours later and looked forward to the adventure that awaited us in mainland Malaysia.
-Here we would meet another friend and travel over land into Thailand visiting Kuala Lumpur, the Cameron Highlands and Georgetown on the way.
+Here we would meet another friend and travel overland into Thailand visiting Kuala Lumpur, the Cameron Highlands and Penang along the way.

 Touchdown.
 Hello Kuala Lumpur International Airport.
 What have you got in store for us?

 Staying in Borneo longer?
 Also see our Borneo Itinerary.

 Join Over 20,000 Happy Backpackers in Our Facebook Group!

 Find travel buddies.
 Get advice.
 Have all your questions answered by travellers on the ground in Southeast Asia right now.